Corral leads No. 12 Mississippi over Orgeron, LSU 31-17 - WHIZ News

 MANNING MOMENT

-The Manning jersey retirement was the latest family tribute by Ole Miss, which features the family legacy prominently throughout the campus and athletic facilities.
-The campus speed limit has officially been listed as 18 mph since the late 1960s, in honor of father Archie Manning’s jersey number while campus roads, athletic and educational facilities prominently showcase the Manning name.
+The retirement of jersey No. 10 for Manning was the latest family tribute by Ole Miss, which features the family legacy prominently throughout the campus and athletic facilities.
+The campus speed limit has officially been listed as 18 mph since the late 1960s, in honor of father Archie Manning’s jersey number, while campus roads, athletic and educational facilities prominently showcase the Manning name.

 “I never thought about this day ever happening.
 I hope my parents are proud of me,” said Manning, honored earlier this season by the New York Giants after guiding two Super Bowl title teams in a 17-year career.
 “To have my number up there with dad is pretty awesome.”